 In early 1997 the Penfield Trails Committee was created as an advisory committee to the Parks and Recreation Board.
-This committee meets the first Tuesday of every month at Penfield Community Center, 1985 Baird Rd., at 5:00 pm.
+This committee meets the first Tuesday of every month, except July and August, at Penfield Community Center, 1985 Baird Rd., at 5:00 pm.

-The mission of this committee is to "Create a hiking/biking trail committee to work with the Town of Penfield (Parks and Recreation Dept., Parks and Recreation Advisory Board and Town Board) to promote, improve and develop present and future trails/routes that best meet the needs of the residents of the Town of Penfield".
+The mission of this committee is to "Create a hiking/biking trail committee to work with the Town of Penfield (Recreation Dept., Department of Public Works and Town Board) to promote, improve and develop present and future trails/routes that best meet the needs of the residents of the Town of Penfield".

 Boy Scout Eagle and Girl Scout Gold Merit Community Service Award Candidates